20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 General Bikeshare Feed Specification (GBFS)

-The General Bikeshare Feed Specification was founded in 2014 by Mitch Vars of Nice Ride Minnesota, and gained the endorsement of NABSA the following year.
-[16, 17] It is important to note that GBFS data only includes information on the availability of micromobility vehicles or docks, and not routes, users, or locations during trips.
+GBFS was founded in 2014 by Mitch Vars of Nice Ride Minnesota, and gained the endorsement of NABSA the following year.
+It is important to note that GBFS data only includes information on the availability of micromobility vehicles or docks, and not routes, users, or locations during trips.
 This is intended to protect the privacy of vehicle users, such as their location when borrowing vehicles or their trip history.
-[18] Because micromobility vehicles are used by individuals, GBFS has to account for the privacy of individuals in its design, unlike GTFS.
+Because micromobility vehicles are used by individuals, GBFS has to account for the privacy of individuals in its design, unlike GTFS.

 Like GTFS, GBFS has assumed the identity of a transportation data standard and has a strong governance structure.
-Today, GBFS is also stewarded by MobilityData, in partnership with NABSA.
+Today, GBFS is also overseen by MobilityData, in partnership with NABSA.
 Below are helpful resources for those interested in GBFS and the community that surrounds it:

 Mobility Data Specification (MDS)

 Like GBFS, the Mobility Data Specification (MDS) is also intended for use by micromobility providers but is intended to inform policymakers, planners, micromobility providers, and regulators.
-More specifically, MDS is a two-way conduit of information which includes information from both operator and jurisdiction and that it trades individual vehicles, whereas GBFS helps customers get information on vehicles that are only available for rent.
+More specifically, MDS is a two-way conduit of information which includes information from both operator and jurisdiction and it tracks individual vehicles, whereas GBFS helps customers get information on vehicles that are only available for rent.
 MDS was proposed originally by the Los Angeles Department of Transportation and tested for the first time in 2018.
-[20] MDS is currently governed by the Open Mobility Foundation.
+MDS is currently governed by the Open Mobility Foundation.
 Micromobility providers and regulators can use MDS to provide and obtain information on issues like ensuring compliance with device caps and seeing what vehicles are in operation.
-[21]

 Helpful resources on MDS: